 Buenos dias!
 Let’s eat!
 Among the most moreish morning morsels in Mexico City are tamales.
 Unwrapping these moist parcels of flavor from their corn husk casing is only half the fun.
 The other half is gobbling them down!
 The smartest advice on finding the tastiest might be to see where local folks are lining up for their tamales and join them.
-In and around Xochimilco Market is a wise place to being your quest.
-By the way, tamales make an excellent late night snack as well.
+In and around Xochimilco Market is a wise place to begin your quest.
+By the way, tamales make an excellent late-night snack as well.

 Pozole is hominy soup and a classic Mexican dish.
 If you think chicken noodle soup is the best comfort food when feeling down, wait till ya have a slurp of pozole!
-Usually served with a fine broth, all sorts of garnishes and lime, the most nourishing bowls of pozole are said to be served at Los Tolucos in Algarín and La Casa de Toño with almost 50 branches throughout the metro area.
+Usually served with a fine broth, all sorts of garnishes, and lime, the most nourishing bowls of pozole are said to be served at Los Tolucos in Algarín and La Casa de Toño with almost 50 branches throughout the metro area.

 Tacos al Pastor

 Tacos al Pastor!
 Is there any food more associated with Mexico than a taco piled high with gyro-roasted pork with caramelized pineapple, white onions, cilantro, and salsa?
 Served fast and often with exceptional flair, enjoying one of these babies (or five) is probably the nicest thing you can do for yourself when strolling around town.
 Best of the best?
 Get ready for compelling (and sometimes heated) arguments if you’re asking locals.
 But we reckon you can’t go wrong (with any of the tacos) at El Vilsito in Narvarte Poniente.